rylincoln/developer.fulcrumapp.com/_endpoints/videos.md

 ## Validations

-The following properties must be included in order to create/update a photo object in our system.
+The following properties must be included in order to create/update a video object in our system.
 Any validation errors will return a `422` and an object with a list of validation errors.

 ### Required Properties